-In 1970, Crozer Theological Seminary affiliated with Colgate Rochester Divinity School to form Colgate Rochester Crozer Divinity School, bringing to the community on the hill Crozer's commitment to social justice and theological education oriented to the work of ministry.
+In 1970, Crozer Theological Seminary merged with Colgate Rochester Divinity School to form Colgate Rochester Crozer Divinity School (CRCDS), bringing Crozer’s deep commitment to social justice and theological education oriented to the work of ministry.

 Crozer Theological Seminary was a result of the generosity of Baptist industrialist John P. Crozer.
-In 1867, he donated the building and land in Upland, Pennsylvania, that would become Crozer Theological Seminary.
-His investment in the seminary paid great dividends.
+In 1867, he donated the building and land in Upland, Pennsylvania, that would eventually become Crozer Theological Seminary.
+His investment paid great dividends.
 In 1951, Dr. Martin Luther King, Jr. graduated from Crozer.
-A few years later, he would put to use the social ethics he had been taught at Crozer and lead the emergent Civil Rights Movement that would change the character of American society.
+A few years later, he would put to use the social ethics he had been taught at Crozer and lead the emergent Civil Rights Movement that would change forever the character of American society.

 Collaborative Partners Bring Ecumenical Richness to CRCDS

-In 1893, St. Bernard's Seminary was founded to provide education for Roman Catholic diocesan priests.
+In 1893, St. Bernard’s Seminary was founded to provide education for Roman Catholic diocesan priests.
 Following the Second Vatican Council, the seminary turned its attention to educating men and women for lay ministry.
-In 1981, St. Bernard's Seminary was closed, and St. Bernard's Institute was born and entered into a covenant relationship with Colgate Rochester Crozer.
-It moved to the CRCDS campus, where it remained until recently.
-It was finally able to build a new campus nearby, and changed its name to St. Bernard's School of Theology and Ministry.
-But through these changes it has remained in covenant partnership with CRCDS.
+In 1981, St. Bernard’s Seminary was closed, and St. Bernard’s Institute was born and entered into a covenant relationship with Colgate Rochester Crozer.
+It moved to the CRCDS campus, where it remained until 2003 when it moved to a new campus nearby, changing its name to St. Bernard’s School of Theology and Ministry.
+St. Bernard’s remains a vital covenant partner with Colgate Rochester Crozer to this day.

 Another educational institution more recently joined our ecumenical partnerships.
-Beginning in 2013, CRCDS, in collaboration with Bexley Seabury and the Episcopal Diocese of Rochester, initiated a program in Anglican Studies.
+In the fall of 2013, CRCDS, in collaboration with Bexley Seabury and the Episcopal Diocese of Rochester, initiated a program in Anglican Studies.
 This program provides a local and regional option for Episcopal students to prepare for ordination as students earn a Master of Divinity degree from CRCDS while concurrently earning a Certificate in Anglican Studies from Bexley Seabury.